 The School continues to actively raise funds in order to support its activities.
-A Parent Governor chairs the Building a Future for our Community Committee which consists of representatives from parents, senior staff and senior prefects.
+The Building a Future for our Community Committee consists of representatives from parents, senior staff and senior prefects.
 The Committee aims to encourage parents to support its fundraising appeal for improved buildings by creating publicity material including a student video and providing a wide range of ways in which to donate.

 The School is fortunate to have an active Parents' Association who run a variety of fund-raising activities over the course of the year.
-In 2022-23 they were able to donate approximately £23,682 (2021-22 - £22,726).
+In 2023-24 they were able to donate approximately £24,082 (2022-23 - £23,682).
 This was used to support various school events and provided additional equipment for a wide range of subject areas.